hbkabir004/Jackcerra-React/README.md

 # Jackcerra-React-App [TOERUS]

-Jackcerra is a creative, elegant, modern, clean and ```Responsive ReactJS Application``` for <strong>Business, Consultancy, Insurance, Investment</strong> Company based on Bootstrap 5.
+Jackcerra is a creative, elegant, modern, clean and ```Responsive ReactJS Application``` for  ```Business, Consultancy, Insurance, Investment``` Company based on Bootstrap 5.
 Compatible with Desktop, Laptop, tablet, mobile or any device.
 The project is simple and clean design.
 All files are clearly organized.
 We believe it will be easy to use and edit them.

 ## 🔗 Links